Schools of Arts and Sciences, Professional Studies and Education

 The three schools at SUNY Cortland may be named to recognize endowment gifts of no less than $1.5 million.
-Such funds will be used to support the campus wide initiatives and programs as well as specific school related programs.
+Such funds will be used to support campus-wide initiatives and programs as well as specific school-related programs.

-A named chair for a newly created position may be established to underwrite the costs connected with that position, such as summer support, clerical and travel expenses and teaching and research support, for a sum of not less than $1,500,000.
+A named chair for a newly created position may be established to underwrite the costs connected with that position, such as summer support, clerical and travel expenses and teaching and research support, for a sum of not less than $1.5 million.

-A named professorship may be established for a sum of not less than $1,000,000.
-Such funds shall only be accepted to support disciplines or areas of study which are included in the existing academic offerings of the College, or consistent with its mission.
+A named professorship may be established for a sum of not less than $1 million.
+Such funds shall only be accepted to support disciplines or areas of study that are included in the existing academic offerings of the College, or consistent with its mission.

-Interest in named endowments for centers, institutes, and other academic or support units on campus will be evaluated on a case-by-case basis.
-Such named endowments shall be between $25,000 and $1,000,000.
+Interest in named endowments for centers, institutes and other academic or support units on campus will be evaluated on a case-by-case basis.
+Such named endowments shall be between $25,000 and $1 million.

 All academic departments at SUNY Cortland may be named to recognize gifts of between $500,000 and $1 million.
 Such endowment funds will be used to support campus-wide initiatives as well as specific departmental programs.

 A named distinguished lecturer may be established for a sum of not less than $500,000.
 Such funds shall only be accepted to support disciplines or areas of study that are consistent with the mission of the College.
 Distinguished lecturers are designed to bring outstanding individuals to teach at the College consistent with the State University of New York policies on lecturers and visiting professors.

 Funds for specialized presentations by outstanding scholars, artists or recognized experts must anticipate payments for fees, travel, living expenses, promotional expenses and insurance as required and may be established for sums not less than $250,000.

 Funds for special lectures may be established for sums not less than $100,000.